 From east to west, the project spans approximately 1.8 miles from the intersection of N. Water/Dobbins Pike/Albert Gallatin Ave., with a new bridge over the railroad, a new signalized intersection at Blythe Ave., runs along the south side of the Sumner County Highway Department, across vacant land, to SR 109 where an elevated interchange will be built.

-In a 2009 engineering study, approximately 30,000 vehicles utilize US-31E in downtown Gallatin every day, which exceeds the capacity of the existing five-lane road.
+The latest traffic count numbers from TDOT (year 2016) show that approximately 30,000 vehicles utilize US-31E in downtown Gallatin every day, which exceeds the capacity of the existing five-lane road.
 The extensions are anticipated to divert approximately 12 percent of the traffic away from the downtown area and bring the average daily traffic to an acceptable level.